Isidro Pitta: Cuiabá

 On 21 December 2022, Pitta signed a four-year contract with Cuiabá, another Campeonato Brasileiro Série A club.

+International career

+Pitta made his debut for the Paraguay national team on 6 September 2024 in a World Cup qualifier against Uruguay at the Estadio Centenario.
+He started the game and played 61 minutes, as the game ended with the score of 0–0.

 Personal life

 Pitta's appearance is likened to Ragnar Lodbrok from the successful series Vikings.
 He is nicknamed Viking and he celebrates his goals with the same celebration as Conor McGregor.